rcla/MP3_Player_Ultibo_API/README.md

 - Copy the `test.mp3` file to the micro SD.

 > Note: The mp3 file has been downloaded from this [site](https://github.com/sank29/Star-Wars).
+> You can use another mp3 file, but be sure to change the name within the program.

 <br></br>